 Well, as we mentioned earlier, this texture mod aims to essentially replace every single texture you would realistically expect to encounter within Minecraft with a counterpart that looks like it was taken straight out of an in-between of this reality, and the game world.

 It’s called “Optimum Realism” but that’s a little misleading.
-It definitely looks “realistic”, but the textures are also designed with a lot of stylistic direction that you don’t quite see in real life.
+It looks “realistic”, but the textures are also designed with a lot of stylistic direction that you don’t quite see in real life.
 This is a really great thing as it helps to bring what you create to life, as those little imperfections actually stand to make what you build even more realistic, ironic as that may be.

 From grass to minecart tracks to cactuses, every single texture you could think of and then some is completely redone in a way that is just simply remarkable.
 Some of the textures don’t look “perfect”, but this is a very fair compromise that’s in the interest of maintaining really good framerates, despite how impressive everything on-screen looks.
 Some of the graphics look photo-real, others look like they were painted by hand, and it adds up to be a really impactful experience.
 All blocks and items are created in many ways, mainly with high-end software.